-Kim Jong II said that he should pay attention to his health because he was old.
+Kim Jong Il said that he should pay attention to his health

+because he was old.
 And then he asked about the preparations for the departure of the delegation.

-Kang Ryang Uk answered that the preparations were mainly finished.
+Kang Ryang Uk answered that the preparations were mainly finished

-Kim Jong II gave his opinions on even minor issues arising

-in making preparations, and said: I believe that you will efficiently carry out this mission.
+Kim Jong II gave his opinions on even minor issues arising in making preparations, and said: I believe that you will efficiently carry out this mission.

-Kim Jong II gave detailed instructions on ensuring the work of the delegation a success as there was no DPRK mission in that country, and asked him again to pay attention to his health as he would experience jet lag
+Kim Jong Il gave detailed instructions on ensuring the work of the delegation a success as there was no DPRK mission in that country, and asked him again to pay attention to his health as he would experience jet lag.

-Cherishing the truth that the external prestige of a country and nation rises if their leader is great, he successfully finished his mission for over 20 days and returned home.
+Cherishing the truth that the external prestige of a country and nation rises if their leader is great, Kang successfully finished his mission for over 20 days and returned home.
 Later, visiting various countries of the world, he efficiently disseminated the greatness of Kim II Sung and the authority and prestige of his dignified country.

-5. EVEN THO
+5. EVEN THOUGH YEARS PASS

-Noble Moral Obligation / 94
+Noble Moral Obligation / 88

-Giving Light and Warmth / 100
+Giving Light and Warmth / 95

 The Affection and Care

-Continue / 10 7
+Continue / 102